Cyber Risk Scoring with QUBO: A Quantum and Hybrid Benchmark Study: Discussion

 From a practical perspective, these findings demonstrate that QUBO is a viable and effective framework for cyber risk scoring.
 Across all tested solvers--classical, quantum (where embeddable), and hybrid--the model consistently captures the core mechanisms of risk propagation, highlights the systemic impact of highly connected nodes, and reveals non-trivial vulnerability patterns that traditional methods cannot detect.
 On top of this primary result, several secondary yet important implications emerge.
-First, the topology of the infrastructure strongly shapes systemic exposure, confirming that central nodes should be prioritized in monitoring and mitigation strategies.
+First, the topology of the infrastructure strongly shapes systemic exposure, confirming that central nodes should be prioritized in monitoring and mitigation strategies, consistent with research on influential spreaders in complex networks \cite{kitsak2010}.
 Second, the experiments validate the protective impact of layered defenses: segmentation and intermediary security controls substantially reduce propagation and dampen systemic amplification.
 Third, the model uncovers hidden propagation paths and risk clusters, offering insights that would remain invisible under purely qualitative or visual analysis.

 Scalability considerations add a complementary operational perspective.
 Our results show that, under current hardware limitations, only classical and hybrid solvers are suitable for realistic cyber-risk assessments, as pure quantum annealing remains constrained by embedding bottlenecks.
 Classical solutions remain the fastest option and are well suited for routine assessments where turnaround time is critical.
 Hybrid solvers, in contrast, offer a compelling trade-off: while slower, they consistently find more stable and conservative minima and therefore become especially valuable when accuracy, robustness, and energy-landscape exploration are more important than raw speed.